Search

 A metal powder sample was first sieved through a 200 μm test sieve to ensure the removal of large contaminants.
 This screened powder was then weighed and a small amount of large particles was added in a controlled manner.
 This resulted in a series of samples with known amounts of impurities.
 Concentrations were 0.005%, 0.01%, 0.02%, 0.05%, 0.1%, 0.2% and 1% (mass % each).
 The sample quantities for analysis were approximately 35-40 grams.
 Fig. 9, Fig. 10, and the table show how accurately the oversize grain can be detected with the CAMSIZER.

-Metal Powders & Additive Manufacturing - Abbildung 9
+Metallpulver & Additive Fertigung - Abbildung 9

-Metal Powders & Additive Manufacturing - Abbildung 10
+Metallpulver & Additive Fertigung - Abbildung 10

 Abbildung 9: